DigitecGalaxus/netbooting-thinclients/README.md

 1. Please create an issue first - this way, we can discuss the feature and flesh out the nitty-gritty details
 2. Fork the repository, implement the feature and submit a pull request
-3. Add yourself to the CONTRIBUTORS.txt file in that pull request
-4. Your feature will be added once the pull request is merged
+3. Your feature will be added once the pull request is merged